railiavaliullina/Anomaly-Detection-KNN/README.md

 3) data visualization (using Plotly),

-4) search for k, which gives the best average precision,
+4) searching for k, which gives the best average precision,

 5) building a precision-recall curve,

-6) search for the best F1-score,
+6) searching for the best F1-score,

 7) building a confusion matrix for a given threshold.